AvitalTamir/vscode-purddy-theme/README.md

 ## 🧁 Inspiration

-Purddy is inspired by the soft, inviting colors of Japanese cakes and patisseries.
+*purddy* is inspired by the soft, inviting colors of Japanese cakes and patisseries.
 It's designed to be both beautiful and highly usable for long coding sessions.

 ## 📝 License